mooreds/docs-1/references/connectors/smartsheet-documentation.md

 #### $body

-Sheet object limited to the following attributes:name (optional)projectSettings (optional): ProjectSettings object, containing at least one of the projectSettings attributes, for updating this sheet's project settings and dependencies.userSettings (optional): SheetUserSettings object for updating these user's settings for the sheetNOTE:Attributes not specified in projectSettings are not updated.If projectSettings.nonWorkingDays is specified as an empty array, all non-working days are removed from the project sheet.
+Sheet object limited to the following attributes: name (optional) projectSettings (optional): ProjectSettings object, containing at least one of the projectSettings attributes, for updating this sheet's project settings and dependencies. userSettings (optional): SheetUserSettings object for updating these user's settings for the sheetNOTE:
+Attributes not specified in projectSettings are not updated.
+If projectSettings.nonWorkingDays is specified as an empty array, all non-working days are removed from the project sheet.

 **Type:** object